FelixK15/c_ocoa/README.md

 `c_ocoa_generator -o ~/c_ocoa/output/ -p awesome_company_ CG*`

 > *Note*: When running the executable on an iOS or iOS Simulator, you have to make sure that the code generator only writes to folders that it has write-access to

+Once the code has been generated you can use it by including the generated `*.h` files and adding the generated `*.c` files to your project.